mit-rss/wall_follower/README.md

 ## Introduction

 It's time to use the actual racecar!
-In this lab you will be taking the wall following code that you ran in simulation and running it on the car.
+In this lab you will be improving on the wall following code that you ran in simulation and running it on the car.
 You will also be building a safety controller to prevent your racecar from crashing into obstacles.

 ### Racecars